robustrobotics/honda_cmm/README.md

   1. ```--viz``` runs the pyBullet GUI
   2. ```--random``` generates random policies to execute on the different Mechanisms (if not specified then the correct policies are used)
-  3. ```---debug``` launches the pdb debugger and displays helpful visualizations and output (enter 'c' to continue without the debugger)
+  3. ```--debug``` launches the pdb debugger and displays helpful visualizations and output (enter 'c' to continue without the debugger)
   4. ```--max-mech``` the maximum number of mechanisms to attempt to fit onto the BusyBox